 Pack Your Bags When Going Ashore

 Along with your visa, passport, ship card, and cash (got all of that?), you will also want to bring your typical day bag for the Caribbean.
 This would include bug spray, suntan lotion, and hand sanitizer.
+We would suggest also throwing in some tissues or toilet paper as many of the facilities we used during our visit were sans toilet paper.
 As for clothing, Cuba is in the Caribbean, so dress accordingly.
 Do not worry about shorts or other beach wear as they are acceptable for both men and women on the island.
 Don’t forget the sunglasses and hats too.